willkg/blog/posts/dev/auditing_projects.rst

 A short note about service vs. non-service projects
 ===================================================

-I originally wrote this post about "auditing projects", but that's not wildly clear.
+I originally wrote this post about "auditing projects", but it's unclear what that means.
 I maintain software projects which are running as *services*.
 I also maintain software projects that are libraries and tools and other things.
+I think the interesting dichotomy for the purposes of auditing is:

+* service projects (web services, processors, data pipelines, etc), and
+* non-service projects (libraries, CLI tools, etc)

-I think the interesting dichotomy for the purposes of auditing is service projects and non-service projects and the two groups of projects have different auditing needs.
+I claim the two groups of projects have different auditing needs.

 I did a pass through this post and added notes clarifying whether items applied to only one of those groups.
 This makes it easier on me--it means I don't feel